jamesmeyer1/EKSKube2IAM/README.md

 kubectl apply -f <pathto/namespace.yaml>
 ```
 Redploy s3.yaml with the namespace role applied.
 Can you see your buckets now?

+##Step 12:
+Create another role with the same permissions and trust policy as above and redeploy s3.yaml with that ARN.
+* What are the results?
+* How can you make it work with the new ARN?

 You can read about path-based and glob-based matching for additional namespace restriction approaches on the [kube2iam site](https://github.com/jtblin/kube2iam#namespace-restrictions).
 This was one approach to apply IAM role namespace restrictions on a pod.